 - Arial font is preferred but if not available use Times New Roman.

 - Abstracts should not exceed 250 words.
 Do not cite references in abstracts.
+Structured abstracts are not acceptable.

 - Include up to 10 keywords.

 - Avoid too many abbreviations.
-Use standard abbreviations, do not make up abbreviations.

-- · Do not use numbered paragraphs.
+- Do not use numbered paragraphs.

 - Do not use page numbering.

 - Do not use headers or footers.